ABOUT

 Trainers Bureau.
 She has built a career in the human services field, with a focus on criminal legal systems and family services policy.
 Through this work, she developed an in-depth understanding of trauma, its possible effects, and what can be done to change the story.

-Christine earned her Master of Criminal Justice degree from the State University of New York at Albany, while working and interning in a variety of related positions.
-She then served as a state legislative analyst in both New York and New Jersey, including 10 years in the Law and Public Safety section of the New Jersey Office of Legislative Services.
-Christine has also worked as a policy analyst for the New York State Division of Parole and a contract and grant specialist for the Vermont Department for Children and Families, where she doubled as the co-chair for the Family Services Division’s racial equity workgroup.
+After earning her Master of Criminal Justice degree from the State University of New York at Albany, Christine served as a state legislative analyst in both New York and New Jersey, including 10 years in the Law and Public Safety section of the New Jersey Office of Legislative Services.
+She has also worked as a policy analyst for the New York State Division of Parole and a contract and grant specialist for the Vermont Department for Children and Families, where she doubled as the co-chair for the Family Services Division’s racial equity workgroup.
 She is currently employed as the policy director for the Vermont Department of Corrections, where she is helping to implement a Department-wide trauma-informed approach.

 In her spare time, Christine volunteers in a variety of capacities.
-She is the co-chair of her local school’s community-based diversity committee, which works towards ensuring equity in education for all students.
-In addition, she has served as an adaptive sports instructor for more than two decades through Vermont Adaptive Ski and Sports, a year-round program that offers holistic, sports and recreation opportunities to people with disabilities.
-She is certified as an adaptive ski instructor through Professional Ski Instructors of America, and as an adaptive recreation and sports specialist through Blaze Sports America.
+She served as a member of her local school’s community-based diversity, equity, and inclusion committee, which works towards ensuring a safe environment for all students and families.
+In addition, she has served as a certified adaptive sports instructor and child specialist for more than 20 years with Vermont Adaptive Ski and Sports, a year-round program that offers holistic, sports and recreation opportunities to people with disabilities.

-Christine is married, and an adoptive mother of two children with traumatic backgrounds.
-Her personal and professional experiences have led her to a clear recognition of trauma and its effects throughout our society.
+Christine was raised in the United States by two immigrant parents, one from North Africa, the other from Western Europe, who merged the best of their vastly different cultures.
+After she married, she joyfully welcomed two Indigenous sons from South America, each with their own personalities, stories, gifts, and traumatic histories.
+Her personal and professional experiences led her to a clear recognition of trauma and its effects throughout our society.
 Committed to researching and addressing this phenomenon as a specialty, and driven to share this information with the general public, Christine founded Cowart Trauma Informed Partnership, and dedicates much of her time helping individuals and organizations implement trauma-informed practices.